Holy Smoke (song): Synopsis

 The song is atypical for the band standards, being short and straight.
 It features a common pop-rock song structure with intro, verse, chorus, verse, chorus, solo, verse and ending with another chorus.
 The guitar solos are very fiery, making use of artificial harmonics, sweep picking, tapping and wild bends.
 The first solo is played by Janick Gers, and the second one is played by Dave Murray.

 The band took a humorous approach for the video of the song, as the band members are filmed on Steve Harris's farm at Sheering, playing football and driving a tractor, while everything happens in bright daylight.
 There are similarities with Deep Purple's "Perfect Strangers" video, from 1984, such as writing on an amp behind Janick Gers that reads, "Mind Your Head", possibly a nod to a sign on the bridge shown early in the "Perfect Strangers" video.
-Bruce Dickinson is bouncing in a turnip field, dancing randomly and wearing a pink T-shirt, Dave Murray appears playing guitar with his feet in a creek, and Gers plays with a toy guitar in a swimming pool wearing only a pair of white swimming trunks, alternating with him in a goalkeeper kit playing his own guitar.
+Michael Kenney, long-time Steve Harris bass technician is repairing Harris bass, Bruce Dickinson is bouncing in a turnip field, dancing randomly and wearing a pink T-shirt, Dave Murray appears playing guitar with his feet in a creek, and Gers plays with a toy guitar in a swimming pool wearing only a pair of white swimming trunks, alternating with him in a goalkeeper kit playing his own guitar.
 The band's producer, Martin Birch, can also be seen on the video, wearing a kind of sadomasochist costume in some scenes.
-All this footage is interspersed with scenes of the band rehearsing in the Barnyard recording studio.
+All this footage is interspersed with scenes of the band rehearsing in the Barnyard recording studio, Steve Harris' daughter Lauren Harris can be seen at the end of the video playing bass with her father.
 The video was directed by Harris himself.

 The B-side has covers of Stray's "All in Your Mind" and Golden Earring's "Kill Me Ce Soir".